Topics in HCI: Writing with AI

 - Read additional references (optional)

-Once a quarter, your team leads a full class session.
+Once a quarter, your team (2-3 students) leads either the Deep Dive or the Practice Lab portion of a class session.

 One week prior to your presentation:

-- Share your slides, discussion questions, and activity materials with the instructor (due Fri at noon the week before)
+- Submit your draft materials (slides and discussion questions) to Canvas (due Fri at noon the week before)

 - Meet with the instructor to review (during Part 3: Open studio of the class the week before)

-- Cover the paper's goals, contributions, methods, results, and key takeaways.
+- Cover the paper's motivation, goal, approach, findings, and key takeaways

 Paper discussion (30 min)